Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Methodology

-We investigate the Hamming spectrum structure of larger algorithms, with high degrees of entanglement, and evaluate our Hamming structure predictive model on these problems.
-In doing so, we analyze the Hamming Spectrum over 2750 circuits, comprising the Bernstein Vazirani algorithm, the ADDER algorithm, and randomized benchmarking circuits sampled from the Clifford group, with circuit sizes ranging from 4-15 qubits.
-For each of these algorithms, there is a large diversity of extremely entangled subroutines with full qubit-to-qubit communication required, to nearest neighbor qubit communication.
-Each of these algorithms is expected to output a unique bit-string.
-Hence, any output observed on a real machine that is not the expected bit-string is an error, and has a Hamming distance associated.
-Therefore, each solution observed on a machine has a unique Hamming spectrum.

-To investigate whether (a) this Q-Beep predictive model (i.e., Poisson distribution using an estimated rate parameter $\lambda$ obtained through Equation~\ref{eqn:poiss_param}) can accurately characterize the Hamming spectrum structure, we compare it with several alternative distributions including (b) a Uniform distribution, (c) a Binomial distribution, (d) a Poisson distribution, and (e) the HAMMER weighting distribution \cite{tannu2022hammer}.
-For all these parameterized probability distributions (i.e., (b),(c),(d)), we compute the maximum likelihood parameter for each distribution based on the observed Hamming spectrum of the algorithm from \textbf{post-induction} results (so maximally accurate).
-For (e) HAMMER, they do not directly use their distribution function to estimate probabilities, but using a weighting function to characterize the likelihood of bit-strings being a certain Hamming distance away.
-Particularly note that, different from the other cases, (a) \sol{}'s distribution is computed prior to circuit induction, so it has \textbf{No} prior knowledge about the actual output bit-strings.
+We examine the accuracy of the (a) Q-BEEP predictive model, which uses a Poisson distribution with an estimated rate parameter ($\lambda$) obtained through Equation~\ref{eqn:poiss_param}.
+We compare it to several alternative distributions, including (b) a Uniform distribution, (c) a Binomial distribution, (d) a Poisson distribution, and (e) the HAMMER weighting distribution \cite{tannu2022hammer}.
+To calculate the maximum likelihood parameters for each of the parameterized probability distributions (b), (c), and (d), we use the observed Hamming spectrum of the algorithm from post-induction results.
+In contrast, HAMMER characterizes the likelihood of bit-strings using a weighting function instead of a distribution function.
+It is noteworthy that (a) Q-BEEP's distribution is computed prior to circuit induction, so it has no prior knowledge of the actual output bit-strings, relying solely on circuit structure and machine calibration statistics.